 Don't leave your biggest worry for the end of the visit.
 Mention major concerns early to be sure there's time to answer your questions.

 It’s good to do research, but resist jumping to conclusions about your condition.

 Before the doctor leaves the room, ask for the opportunity to repeat back the main things you learned during your visit to help ensure you understood everything fully.

 Take Charge of Your Health Today

-If you need a primary care physician, we can help.
+If you need a primary care provider, we can help.
 Find an AdventHealth primary care provider near you.